TimlerTheTerp/Final_Project_HTML/Final_Project_HTML/README.md

 Section II, Developer Manual:

 As you are reading this developer manual, here are some stuff to keep in mind when using this.
-In order to do this, please make a versel account and link the github to your application.
-You should be able to deploy all the
+In order to do this, please make a versel account and link the GitHub to your application.
+You should be able to deploy all the materials

+1# Install Vercel, as you are able to run the servers there

+2# Connect this GitHub to the Vercel Server that you created and link the GitHub there

+3# To Run The Application, the server is hosted at 3000, so you would have to go to the terminal and do npm start.

+4# As you can see the Vercel is acting up as it should and you should be able to navigate through the application.
+Running test would require checking all the functionalities that are working.

+#Functions

+5# For the API that I'm using for this application.
+I'm using an api called WeatherStack, which is about the weather and climate around the world.
+The project is supposed to  "get" the html links in the projec